AidanMikhail/Teachers-Pet/README.md

 - Get the bot to stop yelling at you during class by solving a math equation
 -------------------------------------------------------------------------------------------------------------------------------
 - Global schedule sharing (Your schedule is saved in all servers the bot is in)
-- Information storage throughout versions
+- Information storage throughout versions (No need to redo your schedule every update)

 # Requirements
 - Library's (Discord.py & Pytesseract)